An Experiment Scorecard template consists of the following modules:

 Filters module

 You can use filters to narrow down data in a visualization.
 They make it easier for the user to answer exploratory questions.
-For example, if the user wants to see results for a specific tier, they can define a subscription tier filter and see the narrowed-down data.
+For example, users can define a subscription tier filter and see the narrowed-down data if they want to see results for a specific tier.

-Analytics also lets you choose JSON columns in this module.
+You can also choose JSON columns in this module.
 When you click on a JSON column, it expands to display all the available keys for that particular column.
 You can choose a key and click Apply.
 When this is done, the selected end key is chosen as the display name for that column.

 Visualization module

-The visualization module in the Experiment Scorecard template enables you to run and view the analysis as a pivot chart.
-It also provides the ability to add the chart to a dashboard.
+The visualization module in the Experiment Scorecard template lets you run and view the analysis as a pivot chart.
+It also lets you add the chart to a dashboard.

 - You can configure the analysis's time range and time grain.
-Time Range refers to the complete period during which events are considered for the analysis.
-Examples include the last 2 years or the time range between two specific dates.
+The time range refers to the complete period during which events are considered for analysis.
+Examples include the last two years or the time range between two specific dates.
 The time range is set by default to the duration of the experiment.

-- You can set the time range using a drop-down list or even choose from the quick options and iterate through different choices without leaving the chart.
-It is also possible to set a lag by clicking Offset and setting the Ending.
+- You can set the time range using a drop-down list or choose from the quick options and iterate through different choices without leaving the chart.
+To set a lag, click Offset and set the Ending.

 Column sorting